gurezo/setup-docker-node-for-raspberry-pi/README.md

 # setup-docker-node-for-raspberry-pi
-This is a shell repository that sets up docker, docker-compose, node, npm on the raspberry pi OS 64bit
+This is a shell repository that set up docker, docker-compose, node, npm for the Raspberry Pi OS 64bit